Amir120978/Habit-tracker/README.md

-# Habit-tracker
+# Habit Tracker

-A simple open-source habit tracker CLI app
+A simple open-source habit tracker to help you build consistency.